Iran: Death Sentences Against Protesters

 “The trials of those who are facing capital charges related to protests have been a total travesty of justice,” said Tara Sepehri Far, senior Iran researcher at Human Rights Watch.
 “The defendants are reportedly tortured into confessing, deprived of access to lawyers of their choosing, and rushed through trial proceedings that bypass safeguards in Iran’s own penal code and criminal procedure law.”

-On December 12, Mizan News, the judiciary news agency, reported that authorities in Mashhad had executed in public 23-year-old Mohammadreza Rahnavard after he was found guilty of enmity against God for the alleged killing of Danial Rezazadeh and Hossein Zeinalzadeh, two security officers, and injuring four others on November 17.
+On December 12, Mizan News, the judiciary news agency, reported that authorities in Mashhad had executed in public 23-year-old Majid Reza Rahnavard after he was found guilty of enmity against God for the alleged killing of Danial Rezazadeh and Hossein Zeinalzadeh, two security officers, and injuring four others on November 17.
 Human Rights Activist News Agency (HRANA) said that Rahnavard did not have access to a lawyer of his choosing and that his trial opened 10 days after his arrest on November 19.

 Rahnavard was executed only 13 days after the trial began, and it is unclear how the appeals process proceeded at such a pace.
 A video published by Islamic Republic News Agency (IRNA) shows Rahnavard with a broken arm in police custody in Semnan province, raising concerns about his treatment during his arrest and in detention.